Skip to content

 View ranked list →

-Credit unions whose dealer-originated indirect auto-loan portfolio exceeds a quarter of total loans and grew as a share of the portfolio quarter-over-quarter — surfaces CUs leaning further into indirect auto exposure.
+Credit unions whose auto-loan portfolio exceeds a quarter of total loans and grew as a share of the portfolio quarter-over-quarter — surfaces CUs leaning further into auto exposure.
+Sibling to the Auto NPL Trend card, which ranks on the delinquency axis instead of concentration.

 View ranked list →

-Credit unions whose indirect (dealer-originated) auto-loan portfolio is showing rising delinquency.
+Credit unions whose auto-loan portfolio is showing rising delinquency.
 Sibling to the existing indirect-auto-concentration card, which ranks on concentration trend rather than NPL trend — different rank axes for different buyer queries.

 View ranked list →